pulumi/docs/content/blog/deploying-mysql-schemas-using-dynamic-providers/index.md

 $ pulumi config set sql-user-password <PASSWORD> --secret
 ```

-The `requirements.txt` file lists the libraries that the project depends on.
+The `requirements.txt` file lists the libraries used in the project.
 We will need to add the following:

 ```
 pulumi-mysql>=1.0.0,<3.0.0
 mysql-connector-python>=1.0.0,<10.0.0
 ```

-To reduce clutter, we will write the code for our Dynamic Provider in a separate file, for example `MySqlDynamicProvider.py`.
+We will write the code for our Dynamic Provider in a separate file to reduce clutter, for example, `MySqlDynamicProvider.py`.
 The first few lines of the file will indicate which libraries to import.

 ```python
 import mysql.connector as connector